freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 The offset frame follows the spline through all three dimensions.
 Knot rotation controls how the cross-section twists around the route, so banking or inverting a rail is handled with Unity's spline rotation controls rather than by changing the meaning of X and Z.

-## Edit Segment Layouts
+## Edit Wire Layouts

-The inspector displays one layout for every spline segment.
-An open spline with _n_ knots has _n − 1_ segments; a closed spline has _n_ segments.
+Wire layouts are positioned by absolute distance along the complete spline and are independent from spline knots.
+Editing the route does not add or remove layouts, and adding a layout does not alter the route.
+A new Wire Rail starts with one layout at 0 VPX that applies to the complete route.

+Click **Add Wire Layout** to copy the active layout into a new independently editable layout halfway along the route.
+Use **Position (VPX)** to move every layout after the first; the first stays at 0 VPX so the route always has a starting definition.
+Remove layouts with **Remove** while retaining at least one.

-For each segment, you can:
+For each layout, you can:

 - Change **Rail Count** with the number field or the **−** and **+** buttons.
 - Click a wire in the **Wires** cross-section to select it.
 - Hold **Shift** while clicking to add wires to the selection, or hold **Ctrl** on Windows and Linux or **Cmd** on macOS to toggle individual wires.
 - Drag any selected wire in the cross-section to move all selected wires in X and Z together.
 - Type values into **X Position**, **Z Position**, and **Diameter**, or drag each field's label to scrub the value.
 A changed value is applied to every selected wire, while unchanged mixed values stay independent.
-- Use **All** and **None** to select or clear all wires in the segment.
+- Use **All** and **None** to select or clear all wires in the layout.
 - Choose **Left** or **Right** for the raised third rail when the count is three.
 - Click **Reset Layout** to restore the recommended offsets for the current rail count.

-Changing **Rail Count** reapplies the complete recommended layout for that segment, replacing any custom offsets and diameters on it.
+Changing **Rail Count** reapplies the complete recommended layout for that position, replacing any custom offsets and diameters on it.
 Set the count before fine-tuning individual wires. **New Wire Diameter** in the Render Geometry section supplies the diameter for newly created or reset layouts.

-When a knot splits a segment, the new segment receives an independent copy of the original layout.
-Removing a knot removes the corresponding segment layout while preserving its neighbors.
+Existing scenes created before distance-based layouts are migrated by placing their old per-segment layouts at the equivalent spline-curve start distances.
+After migration, layout positions are independent from knots.

-## Keep Wires Continuous Between Segments
+## Keep Wires Continuous Between Layouts

-The inspector displays a **Connection** panel between every neighboring pair of segment layouts.
-A closed spline also displays a connection from its last segment back to its first segment.
+The inspector displays a **Transition** panel between every neighboring pair of wire layouts.
+A closed spline also displays a transition from its last layout back to its first layout at the spline seam.

 Each matching wire index has its own row and is **Continuous** by default.
-Clear **Continuous** when that wire should intentionally stop, restart, or jump at the knot.
-Only indices present on both segments are listed.
-A continuous wire does not end and restart when its position or diameter differs between the two layouts; its rendered tube, Scene view centerline, and ball-channel collider blend through the adjoining segments instead.
-The rendered path also shares one tangent across the knot, preventing a crease when one layout uses an extreme offset.
+Clear **Continuous** when that wire should intentionally stop, restart, or jump at the next layout position.
+Only indices present in both layouts are listed.
+A continuous wire does not end and restart when its position or diameter differs between two layouts; its rendered tube, Scene view centerline, and ball-channel collider blend through the adjoining spans instead.
+The rendered path also shares one tangent across the layout boundary, preventing a crease when one layout uses an extreme offset.

 Each continuous wire has its own **Weight**.
 The weight chooses that wire's shared cross-section at the knot: